 “Or the basement,” Casey grumbled, but he followed, drawn by Alex’s pull, as did the others.

-The elevator reeked of rust and a faint, metallic tang—like blood left to congeal.
-They piled in, and the doors slammed shut with a clang—no one had touched the controls.
+The elevator smelled strongly of rust and a faint metallic scent, almost like old blood.
+They all got in, and the doors slammed shut with a loud clang, even though no one had pressed any buttons.
 Casey yelped, “I didn’t do that!”

-The drop halted with a jolt, and the doors parted to a void of utter blackness.
-A cold wind surged in, biting and relentless, carrying distant howls that prickled their skin.
-The air stank of wet stone and something ancient, something that had never known sunlight.
+The elevator stopped suddenly, and the doors opened to complete darkness.
+A cold wind rushed in, sharp and steady, bringing distant howls that made their skin crawl.
+The air smelled like wet stone and something old, something that had never seen sunlight.

 “What the hell is this?”
 Alex breathed, stepping out.
 The others trailed him, flashlights trembling in their grips.

 “Shit!”
-Casey lunged for the call button, pounding it.
+Casey lunged for the call button and pounded it.
 Nothing.
 “How do we get back?”

 Jamie pressed it again and again, her composure fraying.
 “It’s dead.
 We’re trapped.”